hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Menu:      :menuselection:`Curve --> Toggle Cyclic`
    :Shortcut:  :kbd:`Alt-C`

-This toggles between an open curve and closed curve (Cyclic).
+Toggles between an open curve and closed curve (Cyclic).
 Only curves with at least one selected control point will be closed/open.
 The shape of the closing segment is based on the start and end handles for Bézier curves, and as usual on adjacent control points for NURBS.